Youngsb24/Linux-Bash-Scripting/README.md

 </br>

 <br></br>
 Now you have the basic understanding of Linux.
 Please leave a suggestion of what i should teach next.
-I have been very busy with work and school alot of my repositories are a year or two old.
-As i am updating them and creating new repositories i am trying to figure out what i can do to make my work more comprehensive and interactive.
+I have been very busy with work and school alot of my repositories i have recently created are old.
+As i am updating my github profile and creating new repositories i am trying to figure out what i can do to make my work more comprehensive and interactive.